George R. Dale: Council dynamics, legal cases, and impeachment

-Dale was charged with violating Prohibition in March 1932, along with Massey and other members of the city government.
+Ten members of the city government, including Dale and Massey, were charged with violating Prohibition in March 1932.
+(Note: Twelve people had been accused violating Prohibition, but one was not tried and one was acquitted.)
 Dale told the U.S. Attorney General, William D. Mitchell, that he had been framed by "gamblers, bootleggers, and grafters".
 The District Court in Indianapolis ruled in May that Dale was guilty of allowing bootlegging at a police event and of bringing liquor to the 1930 Democratic state convention.
 Judge Robert C. Baltzell sentenced both him and Massey to eighteen years of prison and fines of $1,000.
 The Court of Appeals in Chicago upheld the decision.
 In September 1932, the city council impeached Dale and deemed the mayorship vacant as a felony conviction made him ineligible for holding office.
 It selected councilor Earl Everett to act as mayor, but courts concluded that Dale was the legitimate mayor.
-Dale planned to appeal to the U.S. Supreme Court but instead received a presidential pardon in December by Franklin D. Roosevelt, who believed the trial had involved perjury.
+Dale unsuccessfully attempted to appeal to the U.S. Supreme Court.
+Instead, he received a presidential pardon in December by Franklin D. Roosevelt, who believed the trial had involved perjury, (Note: Roosevelt's pardon of Dale was the first presidential pardon to include a reason.) in December 1933.
+At the time of his pardon, Dale was at Johns Hopkins Hospital, Baltimore, being treated for an eye condition.
 Dale thus remained in office.
 Massey's conviction was overturned by the U.S. Supreme Court.

+In the final two years of his five-year term, (Note: A March 1933 state law delayed elections by a year, increasing Dale's term from four to five years.)
+Dale generally had tepid support from a seven-seat majority of the council.
+They first agreed on a budget in 1933.